kobotoolbox/docs/source/library_locking.md

 ### Caveats

-In some spreadsheet editors, two single dashes (--) are automatically converted to an m-dash (—), therefore making it difficult to type `kobo--` into a cell.
+In some spreadsheet editors, two single dashes (`--`) are automatically converted to an m-dash (—), therefore making it difficult to type `kobo--` into a cell.
 We therefore convert all instances of n- and m-dashes into two single dashes (when prefixed with `kobo`).
-An XLSForm with the sheet name of "kobo—locking-profiles" will be converted to "kobo--locking-profiles" and similarly for the column headers.
+An XLSForm with the sheet name of "kobo—locking-profiles" will be converted to `kobo--locking-profiles` and similarly for the column headers.

-## JSON Representation
+## JSON representation

 There are two attributes of the asset where locking information can be accessed and modified: `asset.summary` and `asset.content`.

 If [`kobo--locking-profile`](#kobo-locking-profile) is a column name in the `survey` sheet, it will also be listed in the `asset.summary.columns` array.

-In the summary, the following two Boolean attributes describe an overview of the form's locking structure (and locking appearance in the list view in the UI):
+In `asset.summary`, the following two Boolean attributes describe an overview of the form's locking structure:
 - `lock_all`, and
 - `lock_any`

-XXX

 The logic by which each of those Booleans are set is as follows:
 - `lock_all` is `True` _only_ if `kobo--lock_all` is set to `True` in the `settings` sheet, otherwise it's `False`